Matrix Bootstrap Approximation without Positivity Constraint: Numerical Results

 The next comment concerns the results for $g=1$.
 As is immediately seen from Table~\ref{tab:minkowski_EF}, the value of $w_{2}$ for $g=1$ differs from that for $g=-1$ only by a sign flip of the real part.
 This behavior can be understood intuitively from the perturbative expansion of $w_{2}$: $w_{2}=i-2g-9ig^{2}+\cdots$.
 According to this expansion, the real part of $w_{2}$ is composed only of odd powers of $g$, while the imaginary part is composed only of even powers of $g$.
 Therefore, as long as one trusts this perturbative expansion, changing the sign of $g$ flips only the sign of the real part of $w_{2}$.

 Finally, we comment on the phase transition of the Minkowski model.
 In the Euclidean model, there exists a critical value $g_{c}$ of $g$, beyond which a phase transition occurs and the theory breaks down.
 In the bootstrap approximation, this fact is presumably reflected in the failure of the optimization at $g=0.1$, even though the number of unknown variables is balanced with the number of equations.
 In contrast, in the Minkowski model, as far as we have investigated, no such behavior is observed, except for the instability around $g=0$.
+However, as we have repeatedly emphasized, the ansatz employed in this work essentially relies on the one-cut assumption, and in that sense it lacks generality.
+Even if one were able to remove this assumption and carry out the optimization, it is not clear whether the same behavior would still be observed.
+Therefore it would be premature at this stage to draw any definite conclusion regarding the absence of a phase transition.

-From these numerical results, we conjecture that in the Minkowski-type model no phase transition occurs for any $g\in\mathbb{R}$.
-However, in the Euclidean one-matrix model, the existence of a critical value $g_{c}$ played an essentially important role in obtaining the equivalence with Liouville theory via the continuum limit of the model.
-Whether a similar continuum limit exists in the Minkowski one-matrix model, and whether the conjecture that no critical value $g_{c}$ exists is truly correct, require further investigation.
+In the case of the Euclidean one-matrix model, the existence of a critical coupling $g_{c}$ played an essential role in taking the double-scaling limit and establishing its equivalence with Liouville theory.
+In view of this physical importance, the possible existence of a phase transition in the Minkowski one-matrix model clearly deserves further investigation.
+For detailed calculations and discussions, see Appendix~\ref{appendix b}.